Uncovering the role of the density of states in controlling ultrafast spin dynamics

-Interestingly, the pure FM's demagnetization efficiency follows the magnitude of the magnetic moment, instead of the material's Curie temperature, as often assumed in phenomenological three temperature models.
-Calculations based on the microscopic three temperature model~\cite{koopmans_explaining_2010} using tabulated values of the material constants predicts a more efficient demagnetization of Fe compared to Co, which we do not observe.
-We also like to note that, to our own surprise and to the best of our knowledge, this is the first time that all three \textit{3d} transition metals, Fe, Co, and Ni are compared in a systematic experimental study under the same excitation conditions.
+To explore the underlying role of OISTR in the spin dynamics a measure of the efficiency of the demagnetization process is required, and this is provided by the slope of the linear pre-saturation regime, see Fig.~\ref{fig:GAM}(a).
+We denote this slope $\Gamma$ and extract it via a fit of the demagnetization amplitude to a linear function that transitions to a logistic function above its inflection point.
+This is presented in Fig.~\ref{fig:GAM}~c) and summarized in Tab.~\ref{tab:demagnetisation_efficiency}, where one can see that demagnetization efficiency (i) increases on going from Fe via Co to Ni and (ii) is substantially larger for the alloys and ML, compared to the pure elements.

-As we are interested in the increase in $A$ between the pure FMs and the respective FM$\vert$Pt ML, we plot $A(\mathrm{FM|Pt})/A(\mathrm{FM})$ in Fig.~\ref{fig:absorbed_ratios}\,b).
-For low fluences, where $A$ depends linearly on the absorbed energy for all samples, we can read off the relevant ratios: $12.5\pm1.2$ , $9.7\pm1.1$ and $5.1\pm0.7$ for Fe, Co and Ni, respectively.
-The colored error bands stem from the propagated uncertainties of the errors shown in Fig.~\ref{fig:absorbed_ratios}\,a).
+At this point it is important to draw attention to the observation that the trend of demagnetization efficiency of the pure element systems reported here evidently does not follow the Curie temperatures, $T_\mathrm{c}$, as generally assumed by the phenomenological three temperature model, but rather the magnitude of the ground state moment\cite{radu_ultrafast_2015}.
+Calculations based on the three temperature model\cite{koopmans_explaining_2010}, using tabulated values of the material constants, predict a more efficient demagnetization of Fe compared to Co, which we do not observe.
+Thus, we will restrict further analysis of multi-component versus pure element systems to the OISTR mechanism.
+We further note that, to our own surprise and to the best of our knowledge, this is the first time that all three 3\textit{d} transition metals, Fe, Co, and Ni are compared in a quantitative and systematic experimental study under the same excitation conditions.